-There will be organised online discussions almost every week, both with Skype, msn style and virtual classroom (through our Blackboard), and with Avatars in Virtual 3D-Worlds (such as Second Life and Twinity).
+There will be organised online discussions almost every week, both with Skype, Adobe Connect and virtual classroom (through our Blackboard), and with Avatars in Virtual 3D-Worlds (such as Second Life and Twinity).
 You are required to have access to high-speed internet.
 You can use either PC or Apple-technology.
 A Webcam is useful, but not necessary, but you will need a microphone or headset for the Skype-classes and a skype-account.
 If you want to attend the 3D-classes in second life you need an Avatar in Second Life and a computer with sufficient system requirements for 3d-performances.

 The types of assignments depend on the course.
 Some will be in the form of questions requiring short or long answers, while some will be more of a practical nature (a photography project, for example).
 Regarding equipment, post-production facilities etc., please see section 7.
 Technology.